team-alembic/haveibeenpwned/README.md

 searched near instantaneously at runtime.
 You can use this mix task to download the file, which is ~12GB in size.

+You can also download your own binary file for absolute security.
+See examples below for the `mix hibp.download` task.

 This approach may not work for all deployment scenarios, so please consider if this package is right for you.
-In the future, we will be providing an API version of this package.

 ## Why?